WebAssembly/design/BinaryEncoding.md

 As implied by the `log2(alignment)` encoding, the alignment must be a power of 2.
 As an additional validation criteria, the alignment must be less or equal to natural alignment.
-The bits after the `log(memory-access-size)` least-significant bits should be set to 0.
+The bits after the `log(memory-access-size)` least-significant bits must be set to 0.
 These bits are reserved for future use (e.g., for shared memory ordering requirements).

 ## Simple operators ([described here](AstSemantics.md#32-bit-integer-operators))